AdiThakker/AdiThakker.github.io/_posts/2024-02-15-Railway-Oriented-Programming.md

 }
 ~~~

-Applying the Bind function via an extension method, we can chain functions together, as shown below:
+To make the Bind function easily attachable (if that's a word 😉) is an extension method, as shown below which can help **adapt and/or chain** functions:

 ~~~csharp
 public static Result<TSuccess, TFailure> Then<TValue, TSuccess, TFailure>(this Result<TValue, TFailure> instance, Func<TValue, Result<TSuccess, TFailure>> map) => Bind(map)(instance);
 ~~~

+Now lets look at how this plays out in our validation example, using the above constructs.

 ### Validation Example

-Shown below is our validation example using the above constructs.
+Let's say we have a Customer class and we want to validate the Name and Age properties.
+We can create a CustomerResult class that inherits from Result and then create a CustomerValidation class that contains the validation methods.
+The validation methods will return a CustomerResult, which can then be chained together using the Then method.

 ~~~csharp
 public class Customer